 Borrowers have the option to choose between a fixed or an adjustable rate of interest.
 As the name suggests, a fixed interest rate stays the same throughout the loan tenor, while the adjusted rate varies as per the market setting.

 The loan tenor differs from lender to lender but is generally observed to be within a range of 10-15%.
-However, Bajaj Finserv Loan Against Property comes at an interest rate of 9.85%* to 15.00%* for salaried individuals and self-employed professional enjoy an interest rate of 9.50%* to 18.00%* to borrowers opting for a fixed interest rate.
+However, Bajaj Finserv Loan Against Property comes at an interest rate of 9% to 14% per annum (Floating rate of Interest) for salaried individuals and self-employed professional enjoy an interest rate of 9% to 14% per annum (Floating rate of Interest) to borrowers opting for a fixed interest rate.

 Some of the associated charges levied by lenders also include processing fees, loan statement charges, EMI bounce charges, etc. Let’s look at the details below: